zAlfok/ByeSpoilers-Crunchyroll/README.md

   <img src="https://img.shields.io/badge/Install-ByeSpoilers-brightgreen" alt="Install">
 </a>
 <br><br>
-To do that make sure to click "Install + Edit" so you can modify the USER_CONFIG according to your preferences (if you'd like to)
+To do that make sure to click "Install + Edit" so you can modify the USER_CONFIG according to your preferences (if you'd like to).
 <br><br>
 <div align="center">
     <picture>